 The association for administrators, district superintendents, principals, assistant principals, supervisors and those who support the public schools of Florida.

-Florida’s public school administrators support statutory provisions that allow schools to educate our students in safe classrooms led by high quality teachers.
+Florida’s public school administrative leaders support statutory provisions that allow schools to educate our students in safe classrooms led by high quality teachers.

 To achieve this goal, we ask Florida’s legislative leaders to consider the following:

-FASA Leaders support valid student assessments aligned to standards being taught:
+EDUCATIONAL ACCOUNTABILITY1.
+FASA Leaders support valid student assessments aligned to the current standards being taught in classrooms.

 - The current mandate for computer-based testing is expensive and time consuming for both schools and students.
 Until adequate resources are provided for infrastructure and devices, this mandate should be eliminated or delayed.